rdkcentral/tasecureapi/docs/rfcs/accepted/0006-hardening-against-toctou/README.md

 opportunities and be abused.
 In general it is preferable to cache (create a copy of) all structures and parameters coming from outside of the `tasecureapi` code.
-Abuse of TOCTOU attacks can lead to serious security vulnerabilities directly or indirectly leading to data compromise or arbitrary data execution in the worse cases.
+Abuse of TOCTOU attacks can lead to serious security vulnerabilities directly or indirectly leading to data compromise or arbitrary data execution in the worst cases.

 ## Updates/Obsoletes